rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 section only.

 **CLARIFICATION**
-The first content node of a parent section never is a content node of an inner section.
-Put differently, all non-empty sections have different/unique first content nodes.
+The first content node of a parent section never is a content node of one of its inner sections.
+Put differently, all non-empty sections have different (i.e. unique) first content nodes.

 That is, because a parent section must be opened first.
 After that, the sectioning node of its first inner section can be entered and associated.
 Which is, because no sectioning node belongs to its own section.
-Finally, the inner section has to be opened next.
+Finally, the inner section is opened next.

 **CLARIFICATION**
-A parent section has more content nodes than any of its inner sections.
+A parent section always has more content nodes than any of its inner sections.

-That is, because for each inner section, the parent section contains at least the sectioning nodes of its inner sections.
+That is, because for each inner section, the parent section contains at least the inner section's sectioning node.
 Which is, because no sectioning node belongs to its own section.

 * content node of an inner section => content node of a parent section
 * but not vice versa (i.e. not <=>)

+Note that this statement is with regards to two strictly related sections.
+That is, there are no other inner sections in between (i.e. ignore a proper section hierarchy).

 **CLARIFICATION**
 A parent section can not be an inner section to itself.